obophenotype/bio-attribute-ontology/docs/oba-release-sop.md

     14. oba.obo
     15. oba.owl

-- NOTE: some of these large files are not under GitHub version control, but they all need to be included in the release as binary files.
+- NOTE: GitHub imposes size constraints on repositories.
+The combined size of the OBA artefacts exceeds the GitHub imposed size limit.
+For this reason, some of the large release artefact files are not under GitHub version control.
+However, **all the 15 files need to be included in the public release as binary files**.
 For background information on release artefacts, see
     - [OWL, OBO, JSON?
 Base, simple, full, basic?
 What should you use, and why?](https://oboacademy.github.io/obook/explanation/owl-format-variants/)
     - [Release artefacts](https://oboacademy.github.io/obook/reference/release-artefacts/)